310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/monologue.md

 {% endbubble %}

 {% bubble Tetora %}
-… Oh yeah, this reminds me.
+…Oh yeah, this reminds me.
 I heard this from Taishou, but Ryuseitai had a lot of members in the past, right?

 Taichou was so eager to tell us how it’s the first time the unit has had five people, so I sorta had the wrong impression at first…